PowerShell/Community-Blog/Posts/2023/05/Porting-GeneratePassword-From-C#.md

 }
 ```

-The next session is going to manage our number of non-alphanumeric characters.
-It does that by
+The next session is going to manage our number of non-alphanumeric characters.<br>
-generating random symbol characters and replacing values in the array we filled in the previous
+It does that by generating random symbol characters and replacing values in the array we filled
-loop.
+in the previous loop.

 ```powershell
 if ($num -lt $NumberOfNonAlphaNumericCharacters) {